rafael-santiago/helios/README.md

 Helios is an acronym for [He]festo [li]brary and [o]ther [s]tuffs.

-This project is destinated to gather HSL codes which can be useful to integrate on [Hefesto](https://github.com/rafael-santiago/hefesto.git) as extensions for the standard library besides the own standard library.
+This project is destinated to gather HSL codes which can be useful to integrate with [Hefesto](https://github.com/rafael-santiago/hefesto.git) as extensions for the standard library besides the own standard library.

 When you install [Hefesto](https://github.com/rafael-santiago/hefesto.git) a very basic library is copied to your system and